-The research was designed to study competence need of technology teacher in using information and communication technology (ICT) to teach electrical and electronic courses.
-Three research questionnaire and three hypotheses were formulated to guide the study.
-22 items questionnaire was used to collect data for the study.
-The target for the population consists of technology teachers in state and federal science technical colleges in Kaduna State.
+This research was designed and carried out to study the competence need of technology teacher in using information and communication technology (ICT) to teach electrical and electronic courses.
+Three (3) research questions and three (3) hypotheses were formulated to guide the study.
+Twenty two (22) items questionnaire was used to collect data for the study.
+The target for the population consists of technology teachers in state and federal science technical colleges in Niger State.
 Data obtained were analyzed using frequency count, mean, standard deviation and t-test statistics.
 The null hypotheses were tested at .05 level of significance.
-The findings of the study shows that the technical colleges of Kaduna State should be accorded the same statues as obtained and their curriculum should be organized to meet the standard of information and communication technology worldwide.
+The findings of the study show that the technical colleges of Niger State should be accorded the same statues as obtained and their curriculum should be organized to meet the standard of information and communication technology worldwide.
 Based on the finding, it was recommended that the faculty board should organize seminars with training sections to educate technology teachers on the use of Information and communication technology to facilitate teaching and learning process.

-TABLE OF CONTENT
+TABLE OF CONTENTS